matsengrp/thrifty-experiments-1/README.md

 ## Results

-* `cnn.ipynb`: Hyperparameter optimization for CNN model
 * `cnn_1mer.ipynb`: Hyperparameter optimization for CNN1Mer model
 * `cnnmlp.ipynb`: Adding a hidden layer in the final layer is bad
 * `cnnpp.ipynb`: Adding a positional encoding to the CNN
 * `cnnxformer.ipynb`: Adding a transformer to the CNN makes it worse
 * `data-description.ipynb`: Exploration of SHMoof data sets
 * `fivemer.ipynb`: L2 regularizing the 5mer model doesn't help
+* `hyper.ipynb`: Hyperparameter optimization for CNN model
 * `model_comparison.ipynb`: Main model comparison notebook
 * `noof.ipynb`: A transformer on the kmer embeddings is not a good model
 * `penalize-site-rates.ipynb`: Trying to penalize the site rates of SHMoof
 * `persite_wrapper.ipynb`: Developing the `PersiteWrapper` and showing that regularizing it doesn't help
 * `reshmoof.ipynb`: Re-fitting the SHMoof model, playing with regularization, showing that per-site mutability tracks per-site motif mutability
 * `twolength.ipynb`: An experiment trying to see if stratifying the SHMoof model into long and short components would help, but it doesn't

 ## Conclusions
 * CNN using kmer embeddings work, and can be parameter-sparse